rails/rails/guides/source/active_record_encryption.md

 * Trying to read encrypted attributes that are not encrypted will work without raising any error
 * Queries with deterministically-encrypted attributes will include the "clear text" version of them to support finding both encrypted and unencrypted content.

 **This option is meant to be used in transition periods** while clear data and encrypted data need to coexist.
-Their value is `false` by default, which is the recommended goal for any application: errors will be raised when working with unencrypted data.
+Its value is `false` by default, which is the recommended goal for any application: errors will be raised when working with unencrypted data.

 ### Ignoring case